Patient Portrayal

 Self-administered injection (subcutaneous)

-Delivered subcutaneously (under the skin), the ENTYVIO Pen* supports your UC therapy at home or on the go.
+Delivered subcutaneously (under the skin), the ENTYVIO Pen supports your therapy at home or on the go.
 It can be self-administered in 3 different areas on the body—in the stomach or thigh, or in the back of the arms (by a caregiver only).
 Your healthcare provider will also train you on how to use this single-dose, pre-filled pen.
 Learn more about the pen treatment schedule below.

 The doses you receive after your starter doses, called maintenance doses, will occur either every 8 weeks with IV or every 2 weeks with the ENTYVIO Pen.